TDR-VOID/E-channeling_System_in_Servlets_and_JSP/README.md

 - A consistent navigation bar is provided for ease of use, allowing access to various sections like appointment lists, personal appointments, user profiles, and logout.

 ### Database Structure
+The database for the E-channeling System is designed to manage information for doctors, patients, channeling schedules, and appointments.
+It includes the following tables:

+- Doctors Table: Stores information about doctors, including their userID, name, password, phone, and specialization.
+- Patients Table: Contains patient details such as NIC, name, password, phone, and email.
+- Channeling Schedule Table: Manages the scheduling of doctor appointments, including details like doctor ID, channeling date, time, maximum patients allowed, and the current number of patients.
+- Appointments Table: Records the appointments made by patients, including channeling schedule ID, patient NIC, appointment date, appointment time, and statu

 #### Doctors Table
 | Column       | Data Type     | Constraints      |